fshafiee/express-mock/README.md

 - Install dependencies using `npm install`
 - Initialize data store files using `node seed.js`
 - Start the server by invoking `node mock.js`
-- API will be available at `http://localhost:4000/`.
+- Mock API will be available at `http://localhost:4000/`.

 ### Adding Resources
 - Add resource key to `stores` object.